curiousest/curiousest.github.io/_drafts/2020-01-27-fitness-intro.md

 It's hard.
 Either track everything you eat for a week (use [myfitnesspal](https://www.myfitnesspal.com/food/search)) or decide in advance everything you will eat and add up the calories.
 Track your weight over that week to measure calories burned.

-#### How accurate do they have to be?
+#### How accurate do the measurements have to be?

+It's up to you, but here's a rough guide.

-One kilogram of bodyfat takes 7700 calories to burn off.
+One kilogram of bodyfat allegedly takes 7700 calories to burn off.
 If you eat 7700 calories extra, you won't gain one kilogram of bodyfat, but it's the right order of magnitude.
-If your measurements are 100 calories off, it's around 13 grams of bodyfat.
-1000 calories off, and it's around 0.13 kilograms of bodyfat.
+If your measurements are 1000 calories off, it's around 0.13 kilograms of bodyfat.

+A red bell pepper has ~31 calories, a carrot has ~41 calories, an apply has ~52 calories.
+A cup of rice has 200 calories, a mars bar has 228 calories, half a box of ritz crackers has 1120 calories.
+20% error on 200 calories is the same as forgetting a whole fruit or vegetable.
+Forgetting a candy bar is like forgetting a picnic of fruits and vegetables.
+Expend effort where it matters - know what's calorie-dense and track it carefully.

 ### Learn from people IRL